ovrdoz/repoear-chart/README.md

 update of your cluster.
 It does this by waiting for the cluster health to become green after each instance is updated.
 If you prefer to update manually you can set `OnDelete` [updateStrategy][].
-* We have designed this chart to be very un-opinionated about how to configure Repoear.
-It exposes ways to set environment variables and mount secrets inside of the container.
-Doing this makes it much easier for this chart to support multiple versions with minimal changes.
-* `config.yml` configuration files can be set either by a ConfigMap using `repoearConfig` in `values.yml`, however Repoear Docker image can't mix both methods as defining settings with environment variables causes `config.yml` to be modified in place while using ConfigMap bind-mount the same file (more details in this [note][]).
+* `config.yml` configuration files can be set either by a ConfigMap using `repoearConfig` in `values.yml`, however Repoear Docker image can't mix both methods as defining settings with environment variables causes `config.yml` to be modified in place while using ConfigMap bind-mount the same file.
 * An ingress is provided that can be used to expose the HTTP port.
 This can be useful for the [http input plugin][], for instance.